 The AR-5 has been donated to the Hiller Aviation Institute through the generosity of the Lyn and David Berelsman Foundation, and is on permanent display at the Hiller Museum in San Carlos, CA. Please stop and visit if you're in the area.
 It's a very interesting collection.

 The AR-6, my Formula 1 racer design, flew for the first time in April, 2005.
 The airplane is currently owned by Steve Senegal of San Bruno, CA. It was built and raced by David Hoover in 2005, 2006, and 2007, finishing second in the first two races and first in the Gold race in 2007.
 In 2008 new owner Steve Senegal took the plane to victory again in the Gold race, and in 2009 he qualified first but had engine problems and did not finish the Gold race.
 He won again in 2010.
 He was top qualifier in 2011, but the races were cancelled after the tragic crash of an unlimited racer into the spectator's area.
 In 2012 "Endeavor" set a new race-lap record of 260.775mph, and won the Gold race again.
+In 2013 it qualified first but Steve was unable to overcome a slow start and finished second in the Gold race.
+In 2014 he set a new qualifying lap record of over 267mph and won the Gold race again.

 For more information about the AR-6, see articles below: